dixslyf/acush/docs.typ

 Pressing the `Up` arrow for the third time:
 #test-case-image("history-navigation-up-with-prev-c.png")

-#test-case[Downwards history navigation when at the latest new command]
+#test-case[Downwards history navigation when there is no next command]

 When the currently selected history item is the latest (new command line), pressing the `Down` arrow should not do anything